 The Languages Department currently offers instruction in nine languages.
 These include three romance languages—Spanish, French, and Portuguese—that account for hundreds of millions of native-speakers in the Americas and Africa as well as Europe.
 The most-spoken language on the planet, Mandarin Chinese, is the focus of a growing program with strong student interest.
 Enrollments continue to grow in Russian and German, and dedicated groups of students choose instruction in Hebrew, ancient Greek, and Latin.

-The media studies program’s liberal arts orientation equips students for a variety of professional opportunities in communication as well as graduate study in communication, law, business administration and other areas.
+The media studies program equips students for a variety of professional opportunities in communication as well as graduate study in communication, law, business administration and other areas.
 With the appropriate electives, students can prepare themselves for careers in media, organizational communication, public relations, advertising, journalism, visual communication and other related fields.

 The School of Music is a fully accredited member of the National Association of Schools of Music (NASM).
-A distinguished faculty of active scholars and performers offers students flexible, professional programs in music that are enriched by both the university’s strong liberal arts tradition and Tulsa’s heritage of cultural excellence.
+A distinguished faculty of active scholars and performers offers students flexible, professional programs in music that are enriched by Tulsa’s heritage of cultural excellence.
 We offer programs of study that are designed to prepare students for careers in music education, performance, jazz, composition, film scoring, and studio teaching.